reflectoring/reflectoring.github.io/content/blog/2024/2024-02-13-apache-http-client.-classic-apis.md

   }
 ```

-The unit test verifies the functionality of the `createUser()` method in the `UserSimpleHttpRequestHelper` class.
-Inside a try-catch block, the method calls the `createUser()` method with dummy user details (first name, last name, email, and avatar).
+The unit test verifies the functionality of the `createUser()` method.
+It calls the `createUser()` method with dummy user details (first name, last name, email, and avatar).
 The response represents the created user's data.
-Using assertions, the test verifies that the `createdUser` variable is not empty, indicating a successful creation of the user.
-If any exceptions occur during the execution of the test, they are caught and reported as a failure using the `fail()` method.
+Using assertions, the test verifies the response.

-### Executing `HTTP` `PUT` Request to Update an Existing Record
+### Executing HTTP `PUT` Request to Update an Existing Record
-We use `HTTP` `PUT` to update an existing user.
+We use HTTP `PUT` to update an existing user.
 We need to provide details needed to update the user.

 Let us see how to do it: